 One of the most important things I’ve invested my time and money in is creating a website that reflects my brand and speaks directly to the heart of my ideal clients.

-When I started my business in 2002 I had no idea how much time I’d spend learning how my website works, but sure enough, between my blogs, updating photo galleries, and my deep desire to tell my story authentically so the right clients can find me, well, I’ve gotten pretty good at updating my own site.
+When I started my business in 2002 I had no idea how much time I’d spend learning how my website works, but sure enough, between my blogs, updating photo galleries, and my deep desire to tell my story authentically so the right clients can find me, well, I’ve gotten pretty good at updating my own websites.

 By taking control of blogging and regularly updating my website, I used my platform to develop the voice of my brand.